Azure/microsoft-365-certification-quick-evaluation/README.md

 The above workflow will get assessments by report.

-### Sample workflow to apply only a subset of assignments from a given directory to Azure Policy
+### Sample workflow to get Microsoft 365 quick assessments by deployment.

 ```yaml